 Specialist restoration: Repointing brickwork in Oxfordshire and Gloucestershire.For those requiring a traditional service combined with uncompromising craftsmanship to match.
 I offer laser precision dust free mortar removal.I prefer to follow this with mortar prepared with specially imported sand and top quality natural lime for that prime aged look which will show off your property to its maximum advantage.

 Many red brick buildings were originally constructed using lime mortar and the need to continue this trend is essential to the health of a property as older houses are prone to movement and also need to evaporate water vapour through vapour permeable mortar joints.

-If your house is old, say Victorian, it's likely it will have been built from lime mortar and not cement.
+If your house is old, say Victorian, Edwardian, Georgian or Elizabethan then it will have been built from lime mortar and not cement.
 Therefore, it is essential that you do not use cement in repairs.
-If it is used then the movement inherent in older properties is likely to result in damage to bricks.
+If it is applied then the movement inherent in the property will result in cracks and therefore damage to bricks.

-The apex of this North Oxford property had suffered the result of having mortar applied incorrectly.
-This then weathered badly and needed to be replaced.
-The photo below shows new NHL 3.5 mortar applied correctly
+The apex of this North Oxford property had suffered the result of having cement mortar applied by workmen without in-depth knowledge concerning traditional building materials.
+The work then weathered badly and needed the correct attention.
+The photo below shows new NHL 3.5 mortar applied and finished correctly

 If you would like to see a video of the project then please click below